ChrisGunning/Airtable-Notes/template.md

 A summary of the "TEMPLATE" base and its functions.

 ## IMPORTANT
-- When updating/creating the BOM, you must always update the
+- When updating/creating the BOM, you must ALWAYS update the Estimating summary by checking off the "populate" checkbox.
+If this is not done, the estimating summary is not properly updated meaning that the interface, which displays all of the essential data, is incorrect.

 ## Changes
 This section highlights the difference between the Smartsheet database and the Airtable database.